 Financial inclusion is an issue of growing importance to policymakers due to its potential to contribute to key development objectives such as economic growth and increased welfare.
 At the same time, the global financial crisis has highlighted the need for responsible delivery of financial services.
 In late 2008 and 2009, as the G20 moved decisively to assume the role of chief shaper of the international financial architecture, these two closely tied policy priorities – financial inclusion and responsible finance – began to emerge as increasingly important for the powerful global body.

 At their Pittsburgh Summit in September of 2009, the G20 Leaders issued their first pronouncement on financial inclusion and committed to improving financial services for the poor.
 In June 2010 the Leaders endorsed nine high level Principles for Innovative Financial Inclusion at the Toronto G20 Summit.
 The Principles lie at the heart of the multi-year Financial Inclusion Action Plan approved by the Leaders at the Seoul Summit in November 2010.
 The G20 Leaders confirmed their commitment to financial inclusion by approving a Financial Inclusion Action Plan, and creating a new body in late 2010 to implement it: the G20 Global Partnership for Financial Inclusion (GPFI).
-CGAP is one of five key Implementing Partners for the GPFI, along with the Alliance for Financial Inclusion (AFI), International Finance Corporation (IFC), the Organisation for Economic Co-operation and Development (OECD), and the World Bank.
+CGAP is one of seven key Implementing Partners for the GPFI, along with the Alliance for Financial Inclusion (AFI), the Better Than Cash Alliance, International Finance Corporation (IFC), the International Fund for Agricultural Development (IFAD), the Organisation for Economic Co-operation and Development (OECD), and the World Bank.
 The GPFI functions as an inclusive platform for G20 countries, non-G20 countries, and relevant stakeholders for peer learning, knowledge sharing, policy advocacy and coordination.

-The GPFI carries out its work through Subgroups, each chaired by up to three G20 countries, under the overall direction of the G20 “troika” (the current G20 President, as well as the immediate past and future Presidents – currently Australia, Russia and Turkey).
+The GPFI carries out its work through Subgroups, each chaired by up to three G20 countries, under the overall direction of the G20 “troika” (the current G20 President, as well as the immediate past and future Presidents).
 CGAP and the other GPFI Implementing Partners staff the work of the Subgroups.

 1) Subgroup on Regulation and Standard-Setting Bodies

 2) Subgroup on SME Finance

 3) Subgroup on Financial Inclusion Data and Measurement (mandate completed)

 For further information, please visit www.gpfi.org.